 Schefferus seems to have been aware of this, though.
-The source of this particular drawing is another surviving drawing, made by Samuel Rheen in 1671 – one of Schefferus' informants.
+Here too, his source is a drawing from Rheen’s account.
 This drawing has the same weaknesses to a significantly larger degree.
-Schefferus' drawing is highly inaccurate as a representation of its source; the reason is of course that he knew enough about Sámi drums to see that Rheens drawing was visually hardly even similar to its source, but rather an interpretation of it.
+Schefferus’ drawing is highly inaccurate as a representation of its source; the reason is of course that he knew enough about Sámi drums to see that Rheens drawing was visually hardly even similar to its source, but rather an interpretation of it.
 He then proceeded to try to undo this damage by simplifying the figures to something at least approaching the style of a real drum.

-In drum B, the clumsy lettering of the original has caused several
+In drum B, the clumsy lettering of the Latin original has caused

-problems in the English version.
-While each of the three zig-zags on the
+several problems in the English version.
+While each of the three

-horizontal dividing line has been correctly identified as the letter
+zig-zags on the horizontal dividing line has been correctly identified

-decoration (shown in green here, corrected in the main text).
-Further, the
+the drum decoration (shown in green here, corrected in the main text).

 r is erroneously interpreted as

-following letters, the original is very confusing: it has one letter less
+most of the following letters, the original is very confusing: it has

 Similarly, the accessories in illustrations G and H are drawn more elegantly in the English version, but as there is no reason to believe that this is based on a reexamination of the original objects, they cannot be regarded as equally accurate.

-In the illustration showing a noaid first using his drum, then afterwards lying in a trance with the drum on his back, Schefferus again corrects a drawing by Rheen based on more reliable information.
-In the left-hand side of the source image, the noaid holds a carpenter's hammer high in the air, as if ready to punch a hole in the drum, which has the same highly interpreted decoration as in the previously discussed image.
+In the illustration showing a noaidi first using his drum, then afterwards lying in a trance with the drum on his back, Schefferus again corrects a drawing by Rheen based on more reliable information.
+In the left-hand side of the source image, the noaidi holds a carpenter’s hammer high in the air, as if ready to punch a hole in the drum, which has the same highly interpreted decoration as in the previously discussed image.
 Schefferus corrects both the look of hammer and the way it is used, adds a brass pointer and changes the drum design to something bearing a passing resemblance of an actual drum.
-Apart from the hammer-wielding hand, the noaid's posture is slightly changed to look less aggressive and more relaxed, and similarily his facial expression is made less intense and more serene.
+Apart from the hammer-wielding hand, the noaidi’s posture is slightly changed to look less aggressive and more relaxed, and similarily his facial expression is made less intense and more serene.
 Further, his costume is altered and the amount of facial hair is reduced.
 On the right-hand side the orientation of the drum is corrected from skin-side up to skin-side down.
-More significantly, he leaves out the devil standing behind the noaid (or possibly the evil spirit rising from his body?), which the clergyman Rheen thought necessary to include so as to leave no doubt to the diabolical nature he ascribed to this practice (the second devil is an unintended self-copy resulting from the paper having been folded).
+More significantly, he leaves out the devil standing behind the noaidi (or possibly the evil spirit rising from his body?), which the clergyman Rheen thought necessary to include so as to leave no doubt to the diabolical nature he ascribed to this practice.

 The English version is again somewhat more elegantly executed.
 In addition, it shows a subtle but significant improvement: in the Latin version, the top end of the drum is slightly more pointed than the bottom, whereas the opposite is the case in the English version, as it is in most if not all drums showing such an asymmetry.